olusojijerry/musala/README.md

 # musala
 Musala Soft Drones Project

+The project consist of two runnable module drone-api drone-scheduler

 Various Modules included in the project

 The database used to build the application is H2 in memory database